Virtual Graduate Student Orientation

 You will receive an email when it is time to start your Virtual Graduate Student Orientation experience.

 The Academic Honesty Policy is designed to enhance and sustain an environment of ethical and principled intellectual pursuit, consistent with the core values of the University.
 This policy is based on respect for intellectual property as well as for one another.
 In response to this policy, all graduate students at BGSU must read and sign/submit the BGSU Graduate College Academic Honesty Pledge.
-You will find a module dedicated to Academic Integrity in Virtual GSO this fall.
+You will find a module dedicated to Academic Integrity in Virtual GSO.
 Within the module, you will be asked to first read the Bowling Green State University Academic Policy which is designed to enhance and sustain an environment of ethical and principled intellectual pursuit.
 After reading all the sections of that webpage and policy, you will be directed to read and sign/submit the Academic Honesty Pledge.

 The University as a whole values the students' rights and responsibilities that are guaranteed through the Title IX policy.
 Students that are on a graduate assistantship have unique responsibilities and therefore are urged to complete additional federally mandated Title IX compliance training.
 Additionally, all graduate students, regardless of assistantship status, are encouraged to complete the training.